-Grapevine Variety pevine Variety Accuracy (%) FPR (%) AUC Nb of selected features Chardonnay 98,33 0.00 3.22 0,99 8
+Grapevine Variety Accuracy (%) FNR (%) FPR (%) AUC Nb of selected features Chardonnay 98,33 0.00 3.22 0,99 8

 Table 6.27 presents the result of calculating the optimal reflectance features from August and September measurements (slightly & highly infected leaves).
 The classification precision is nearly perfect (99.5%) and the FNR was null.